-Ametek Process Instruments has introduced its third-generation H2S/SO2 tail gas analyser with significant reliability advances for control of the Claus sulphur recovery process.
-New features of the Model 888 Sulphur Recovery Tail Gas Analyser address the three most common external failure modes encountered by Sulphur Recovery Units (SRU); automatic flow control for proactive response to adverse process conditions, such as liquid entrainment during SRU turndown; flange temperature alarm to give early warning of poor steam quality or defunct steam trap to prevent sample flow failure; extended ambient temperature range to 60°C (140°F) without external cooling, to increase the life of electronics and allow installation in the hottest climates ruary 2015.
-The workshop will cover using The safety advantages of the new process simulation software to dissect Model 888 analyser include double-block and understand some of the nuances of; process isolation and a Web-enabled recognising pinches in deep CO2 removal interface for remote data acquisition by applications such as LNG production: dis-Ethernet and Modbus The Model 888 tribution of methanol and other contamifeatures the AMEVision color graphical nants in amine units: the effect of heat user interface and smart diagnostics.
-The stable salts on treating with amines.
-Ten unit's extensive self-diagnostics monitor laptop computers will be provided, which six temperatures and four separate preslimits the hands-on aspect of the worksures, with automatic adjustments in proshop to a maximum of 20 participants.
-The cess flow.
-The analyser also is equipped workshop will take place at the conference centre in Norman, Oklahoma, Attendance with steam (hot condensate) blowback to removes ammonia salts and an anti-clogis free, but space is limited.
-To be assured
+Ametek Process Instruments has introduced its third-generation H_2S/SO_2 tail gas analyser with significant reliability advances for control of the Claus sulphur recovery process.
+New features of the Model 888 Sulphur Recovery Tail Gas Analyser address the three most common external failure modes encountered by Sulphur Recovery Units (SRU); automatic flow control for proactive response to adverse process conditions, such as liquid entrainment during SRU turndown; flange temperature alarm to give early warning of poor steam quality or defunct steam trap to prevent sample flow failure; extended ambient temperature range to 60°C (140°F) without external cooling, to increase the life of electronics and allow installation in the hottest climates.

+The safety advantages of the new Model 888 analyser include double-block process isolation and a Web-enabled interface for remote data acquisition by Ethernet and Modbus.
+The Model 888 features the AMEVision color graphical user interface and smart diagnostics.
+The unit's extensive self-diagnostics monitor six temperatures and four separate pressures, with automatic adjustments in process flow.
+The analyser also is equipped with steam (hot condensate) blowback to removes ammonia salts and an anti-clogging feature that is automatically initiated if plugging is detected.